isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Preparatory Programme Plus (CSPP Plus).md

 <p>a)<strong> Doctors</strong> (i.e., clinically qualified with MD/MBBS/BDS)
-– Senior Residents enrolled in the NHG Health Residency Programme with indication of continuation with NHG Health or Associate Consultants or Consultants (no more than 5 years post-residency exit) with primary appointments at NHG institutions.
+– Senior Residents enrolled in the NHG Health Residency Programme with indication of continuation with NHG Health or Associate Consultants or Consultants (no more than 5 years post-residency exit) with primary appointments at NHG Health institutions.
 <br>OR
 <br>b)<strong> Health science / healthcare professionals</strong> with non-medical
 degrees, such as nurses, pharmacists and other allied health professions